misbah-aiman/misbah-aiman/README.md

-Hi, I'm Misbah Aiman, a student with a passion for learning and growth.
+Hi, I'm a student with a passion for learning and growth.
 I'm interested in Programming.
 I'm currently learning Programming languages (e.g. C++, Python, JavaScript) and GitHub workflows.
 I'm looking to collaborate on beginner-friendly projects and learning from the community.
 - 📫 How to reach me: misbahaiman65@gmail.com or www.linkedin.com/in/misbah-aiman-0aa354329

 Pronouns: she/her